One thing that had happened to me as I’ve gotten older is that I really have stopped giving a shit what people think…for the most part.

 What was the point of my asking that question?
-It could serve no other purpose than showing off my anti-war sentiment – and to promote unnecessary and undeserved anxiety on his part.
+It could serve no other purpose than mindlessly attempting to perpetuate a conversation when I had nothing relevant to say – resulting in promoting unnecessary and undeserved anxiety on his part.
 Ironically while this conversation took place about 7 PM I didn’t remember I’d said that until I was brushing my teeth at 3:30 in the morning.

-While I doubt that my question alienated many of my neighbors, it did make me realize that I am an insensitive asshole.
+While I doubt that my question alienated many of my neighbors, it did make me realize that I am, at times, an insensitive asshole.
 This is not the first such incident – very far from it; in fact, I tend to lose my center and speak through my ass whenever I’m shown attention.